 1. Open the hood: The first step is finding where those screws are near either side of your car.
 There's one on each side so you'll need two different-sized tools for this job- an adjustable wrench or a Phillips head screwdriver should do it just fine (depending on what kind of vehicle you have).

 2. Carefully lift the headlights out of the gap after loosening the screws: Carefully lift the headlights out of their gap after loosening all screws.
 You can even ask a friend to hold them in place while lifting, so be careful not to lose anything!
 Place on dry towel and plug power cable from behind whatever receiver is attached at the rear if applicable (generally found underneath).

-Locate one end-plug which connects into your vehicle’s daytime running light wiring harness alongside headlight assembly itself; remove with a flathead screwdriver or another suitable tool then disconnecting terminals by pulling up until flush against housing surface
+Locate one end-plug which connects to your vehicle's daytime running light wiring harness alongside the headlight assembly itself; remove with a flathead screwdriver or another suitable tool then disconnect terminals by pulling up until flush against the housing surface

 3. Pry the headlight lens out of the headlight assembly: The inside of your car's headlight lenses can get dirty and smudged, so you want to make sure they're clean.
 To do this, refer to your manual for the most appropriate lens removal on a particular model and then "Open each side gently until it separates slightly, then turns counterclockwise Lake."

 4 Fill a one-gallon bucket with hot water.- Add a strong cleaner to the water to help remove dirt that has built up inside your headlights. use a damp cloth or sponge moistened with water to clean away light dirt and grime from the bulb's surface, clear up any remaining residue by rubbing alcohol on a cotton swab soaked in rubbing alcohol, then rub it against the inside of the glass until all traces have been removed.